wp-plugins/wp-toolbar-removal/readme.txt

 Rules:

-1. Compatible with: WordPress, bbPress, Buddypress.
+1. Compatible with: WordPress, bbPress, Buddypress
 1. Unified Coding to run with WordPress 3.1+ to 4.1+
-1. Ready to Single and Network Multisite Environment.
+1. Ready to Single and Network Multisite Environment
-1. All in One Disabler Remover 28px, Bump CB, Node, Shadow, Pointer, Profile, Code.
+1. All in One Disabler Remover 28px, Bump CB, Node, Shadow, Pointer, Profile, Code
 1. The configuration of this plugin is Automattic!
-1. Compatible with Shared, Dedicated, Cloud and VPS Hosting.
+1. Compatible with Shared, Dedicated, Cloud and VPS Hosting
-1. Run on Hosting with high and low resources.
+1. Run on Hosting with high and low resources
-1. Work under [GPLv2](//www.gnu.org/licenses/gpl-2.0.html) or later License.
+1. Work under [GPLv2](//www.gnu.org/licenses/gpl-2.0.html) or later License
-1. Implement [GNU style](//www.gnu.org/prep/standards/standards.html) coding standard indentation.
+1. Implement [GNU style](//www.gnu.org/prep/standards/standards.html) coding standard indentation
-1. Meet detailed [Plugin Guidelines](//wordpress.org/plugins/about/guidelines/) quality requirements.
+1. Meet detailed [Plugin Guidelines](//wordpress.org/plugins/about/guidelines/) quality requirements

 Features: